larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Well, I'm not sure which this
 this looks to me like.
-This was possibly being driven from the PDP six.
+This was possibly being driven from the PDP-6.
 I actually I think it was in later years.
-It was PDP 11 and then and
+It was PDP-11 and then and
 then different other things.
 But here at the at beginning
 here you see these consoles.